uschpc/documentation-public/discovery_user_guide.md

     /home1/<user_name>

 /home1 is a high-performance parallel file system, you can run IO intensive jobs directly from `/home1`.
-Quota for each user on `/home1` is
-100GB and 300k files.
+However, quota for each user on `/home1` is only 100GB and 2M files.
 We keep 14 days of snapshots of `/home1` which can be think of as semi-backups, meaning if you accidentally deleted some data we are able to recover it within 14 days.
-You should always keep extra backups of your important data since snapshots or semi-backups are not real backups.
+(If the file was created and deleted whithin one day period, then the snapshot can't recover it) You should always keep extra backups of your important data since snapshots or semi-backups are not real backups.

 To check your current usage of quota on /home1 use:
 ```